 The Portuguese government rolled out new regulations concerning the Portugal Golden Visa.
 The changes took effect on 1 January 2022.
 This law restricted the ‘qualifying’ areas for real estate investment within Portugal and made several investment options more expensive.

-The government explained these changes as a necessity to evenly spread foreign investment to other parts of Portugal.
-With the Lisbon and Porto real estate market thriving, the government focused its attention on developing the property market in Portugal’s interior areas.
+The government explained these changes were necessary to evenly spread foreign investment to other parts of Portugal.
+With the Lisbon and Porto real estate market thriving, the government chose to focus its attention on developing the property market in Portugal’s interior areas.

 • Investors cannot invest in residential property in popular urban areas such as Lisbon, Porto, and much of the Algarve, as well as coastal towns like Setúbal and the Silver Coast.

-• Applicants can only buy residential property in designated interior areas of Portugal worth at least €500,000 or €350,000 if investing in a rehabilitation project.
+• Applicants can no longer get residential property in major cities such as Lisbon or Porto or in coastal towns of the mainland.
+Now, you can only buy residential property in designated interior areas of Portugal worth at least €500,000 or €350,000 if investing in a rehabilitation project.
 If the residential property is located in a designated ‘low-density’ area, then a 20 percent discount applies.

 • Investors can purchase commercial property anywhere in the country worth at least €500,000 or €350,000 if investing in a commercial rehabilitation project.
 If the commercial property is located in a designated ‘low-density’ area, then a 20 percent discount applies.